MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 DPM provides application-consistent backups of Windows VMs and file-consistent backups of Linux VMs (provided you install VMware tools on the guest).

+::: moniker range="sc-dpm-2019"

+### Back up virtual machine to Tape

+1. In the DPM Administrator console, click **Protection** > **Create protection group** to open the Create New Protection Group wizard.
+2. On the **Select Group Members** page, select the VMWare VMs you want to protect.
+3. On the **Select Data Protection Method** page, select I want long-term protection using tape.
+4. In **Specify Long-Term Goals** > **Retention range**, specify how long you want to keep your tape data (1-99 years).
+In Frequency of backup,  select the backup frequency that you want.
+5. On the **Select Tape and Library Details** page, specify the tape and library that'll be used for back up of this protection group.
+You can also specify whether to compress or encrypt the backup data.

+::: moniker-end

 ### Create a Protection Group for VMware VMs

 1. In the Administrator Console, click **Protection**.